Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### appendVisitorInfoForURL <a id="appendToUrl-js"></a>

-Appends Adobe visitor information to the given URL.
+Appends Adobe visitor information to the query component of the given URL.

 If the given url is nil or empty, it is returned as is.
-Otherwise, the following information is added to the query section of the given URL.
-The attribute `adobe_mc` is an URL encoded list containing the Experience Cloud ID, Experience Cloud Org ID, and a timestamp when this request was made.
-The attribute `adobe_aa_vid` is the URL encoded Visitor ID, however the attribute is only included if the Visitor ID was previously set.
+Otherwise, the following information is added to the query component of the given URL.

+- The `adobe_mc` attribute is a URL encoded list that contains:
+  - `MCMID` - Experience Cloud ID \(ECID\)
+  - `MCORGID` - Experience Cloud Org ID
+  - `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../adobe-analytics/)
+  - `TS` - A timestamp taken when this request was made
+- The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/174e9069bc1d3a521b59d52a066e9a7730f60ff5/using-mobile-extensions/adobe-analytics/analytics-api-reference/README.md#setidentifier).

+{% hint style="info" %}

+This API is designed to handle URL formats: `scheme://authority/path?query=param#fragment`.
+In this example, the Adobe visitor data is appended as `scheme://authority/path?query=param&TS=timestamp&MCMID=ecid&MCORGID=ecorgid@AdobeOrg#fragment`

+If your application uses more complicated URLs, such as angular URLs, we recommend using [getUrlVariables](#geturlvariables-js).

+{endhint}

 #### Syntax